kizuku/CRTI/README.txt

+# CODE REVIEW TOOLS INTERFACE

 VERSION: 1.0 (ACTIVE FOLDER)
 DATE: 07/18/2018
 Author: Zachary Zhao

+Developed to improve efficiency in code review process using specific tools not included in this repo.

 ======IMPORTANT NOTES========
     In the case of multiple FHX files, the tool selected will act on each file sequentially, with "Operation complete."